HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 ```

-I can then use that function like so:
+I can then call that function in a different script like so:
 ```
 F_Temp = farenheit2celcius(C_temp);
 ```